simmu/contact/README.md

 **The Product**
-A simple contact list management that will help user organized their contact list information.
+A simple contact list management system that will help user organize their contact list information.
 It should have the following core features:

     Core Features
     -------------